 This has led to a change in the total number of roles and about a quarter of our patent attorneys being offered different jobs than they used to have.
 Some people were offered roles at grades lower than they previously had and some were offered roles of a higher grade than they were used to.
 All restructure processes are difficult, but we can now say that we have a handpicked team of attorneys who are doing jobs we know that we need and they have the right capabilities to succeed in their new role.
 We are delivering savings in the cost base, but much more importantly, initial signs are good in terms of energy and enthusiasm, and we really hope this continues and the new team starts buzzing with creativity and passion for being a part of a great company which has such an inspiring mission.

-A bold and courageous step to take 2 months into the new role and clearly one that was well received by the majority.
+A bold and courageous step to take 2 months into the new role as Chief IP Counsel and clearly one that was well received by the majority.
 On the flip side, how did you handle the disruption or anxiety that surrounds a restructure, especially given that you could not sit down with the individuals affected in person?

 As I said, these are always challenging processes to go through, and doing it remotely only increases the challenge, for everyone involved.
 It starts with who is making the decisions.
 While I own the decisions, but it was my managers, once we agreed on what issues we were trying to address, who conceived of and delivered the plan.
 It is the managers who mostly deliver the process and communicate with individuals 1:1, and if they don’t understand or buy into the what and the why, then things are much harder for everyone.